zohaibterminator/text-analysis/README.md

 # Document Classifier and Document Clustering

 This repository contains Python code for a text analysis application that demonstrates two text analysis techniques: Document Classification and Document Clustering.
-It uses the data in the ResearchPapers directory and calculates the TF and IDF values to make the TF-IDF vectors embeddings of the documents.
-This TF-IDF vector embeddings is then used for both Document Classification and Document Clustering tasks.
+It uses the data in the ResearchPapers directory and calculates the TF and IDF values to make the TF-IDF scores of the documents.
+These TF-IDF scores is then used for both Document Classification and Document Clustering tasks.

 ## Overview